 The school report card offers data regarding all Lincoln County Schools, including class size and student performance.
 North Carolina's new accountability model continues to provide information on both academic growth rates and the percentage of students who scored proficient on state assessments.
 Growth reflects the academic progress students made during the course of the school year.
 It is quite possible for a student or a school to have a strong pattern of academic growth yet have many students who may not have scored proficient or above on state tests.
 It is quite possible for a student or school to have a strong pattern of academic growth yet have many students who may not have scored proficient or above on state tests.
 Grade level Proficiency (GLP) includes students who score an achievement level of 3,4, or 5.
 The College and Career Ready (CCR) measure reports all students who scored an achievement level of 4 or 5.

-- Sixteen of twenty-one schools reporting growth measures met growth expectations.
+- Nineteen of twenty-one schools reporting growth measures met growth expectations.

-- Three elementary schools and one high school improved by one letter grade.
+- Six schools improved by one letter grade.